abhisek123456/Car-Prediction/README.md

 # Car-Prediction
-Prediction done by Random Forest Regressor with the help of Hyperpaameter Tuning for beter accuracy.
+Prediction done by Random Forest Regressor and Linear Regression with the help of Hyperpaameter Tuning for beter accuracy.